collindaloisio/mlb-pitch-data/readme.md

 ###Cassandra Setup
 Setup cassandra:

+     1. Run ./cassandra
-     1. Run ./cqlsh in the cassandra bin
+     2. Run ./cqlsh in the cassandra bin
-     2. In cqlsh say:
+     3. In cqlsh say:
         CREATE KEYSPACE pitch_test with replication = {'class': 'SimpleStrategy', 'replication_factor' :1};
-     3. Run cassandra.createTable()
+     4. Run cassandra.createTable()
-     4. Download inning files using downloadAllInningFiles
+     5. Download inning files using downloadAllInningFiles
-     5. Run cassandra.insertData either use the code below for all files or choose one that you'd like to use
+     6. Run cassandra.insertData either use the code below for all files or choose one that you'd like to use

 If you want to iterate across all files in local use this code in main: